1946 New York state election: Nominations

+Left to right: Si Gerson, Robert G. Thompson, Israel Amter, Benjamin J. Davis Jr.

 The Communist Party filed a petition to nominate candidates on September 2.
 They nominated Party State Chairman Robert G. Thompson for Governor; Israel Amter for Lieutenant Governor; Benjamin J. Davis, Jr., of New York City, for the U.S. Senate; Dr. Bella V. Dodd for Attorney General; and Marie Guidoni for Comptroller.
 On September 9, Thompson announced that all candidates except himself for Comptroller would be withdrawn in an effort to strengthen the Democratic candidates in their quest to oust Governor Dewey, but Davis also remained on the ticket, running for Attorney General.
 On October 19, Supreme Court Justice William H. Murray denied an application by Spencer C. Young, the Democratic nominee for Comptroller, to bar the Communist ticket from the ballot.

 The Socialist Workers Party filed a petition to nominate candidates headed by Farrell Dobbs for Governor.

 The Industrial Government, Socialist and Socialist Workers tickets were not allowed on the ballot because of "defective nominating petitions."
 The Court of Appeals upheld the decisions of the lower courts.